ferozamahzabin/LUNARIS---The-Last-Outpost-3D-Game-/README.md

+Summary
+The year is 3025.
+You are an astronaut stranded on the hostile moon Erevos after your mission goes wrong.
+Beneath the icy surface, alien species awaken and launch relentless attacks.
+With limited resources and a failing outpost, you must survive, defend yourself, and uncover the secrets of past missions.
+The challenge is not only alien threats but also the harsh lunar environment.
+The ultimate question is simple: can you outlast the invasion?
 Features
 Student 1: Rehnuma Iffat
  Alien Shooter Features
 Moon and space sky design
 Sphere and blinking stars
 craters

 Basic alien enemies that attacks the player **
 Player body alien body